projf/projf-explore/README.md

 The [Project F blog](https://projectf.io) features over fifty posts covering FPGAs, Verilog, and RISC-V.

 Follow @WillFlux on [Mastodon](https://mastodon.social/@WillFlux) or [X](https://x.com/WillFlux).
-Join the [Project F Discussions](https://github.com/projf/projf-explore/discussions) and [1BitSquared Discord](https://discord.gg/cf869yDbXf).
+Join the [Project F Discussions](https://github.com/projf/projf-explore/discussions) on GitHub.

 ![](doc/img/fpga-ad-astra-banner.png?raw=true "")

 ## FPGA Graphics

 In this series, we learn about graphics at the hardware level and get a feel for the power of FPGAs.
 We'll learn how screens work, play Pong, create starfields and sprites, paint Michelangelo's David, draw lines and triangles, and animate characters and shapes.
 Along the way, you'll experience a range of designs and techniques, from memory and finite state machines to crossing clock domains and translating C algorithms into Verilog.
-I recently started adding Lattice ECP5 support to this series.
+I recently began adding Lattice ECP5 support to this series.

 ![](doc/img/fpga-graphics-banner.png?raw=true "")